Make sure your supply kits are ready! Officials urge people to stay prepared during hurricane season

 "When you're trying to prepare for your family, we need to not get complacent," Monte warned.
 "Keep those generators at least 20 feet away from your home with the exhaust pointing out.
 It puts out carbon monoxide, it's an odorless, tasteless gas.
 It's the silent killer."

-It's always a safe bet to keep CO2 detectors in your home.
+It's always a safe bet to keep carbon monoxide detectors in your home.

 You can also check out Red Stick Ready for more information on how to build a supply kit in case of emergencies and what else to do to help prepare for a storm.